Pstrąże

-Dubbed the "Polish Chernobyl" due to its nuclear history and ghost town status, previously known as the "Little Soviet Union", Pstrąże became a popular destination for adventurers, scrap collectors and thieves.
+Dubbed the "Polish Chernobyl" due to its ghost town status and alleged nuclear history, previously known as the "Little Soviet Union", Pstrąże became a popular destination for adventurers, scrap collectors and thieves.
 It has also been called the "Polish Pripyat" and the "Phantom Town".
 In 2016, demolition of Pstrąże's former Soviet garrison buildings began.
+After the signing of the Poland – United States Enhanced Defense Cooperation Agreement in 2019 and especially after Russia's attack on Ukraine in 2022, preparations and construction of a garrison for US troops began.

 Names

-The village was originally known as Pstransse in German; the Polish historical and present-day version of this is Pstrąże.
+The Polish historical and present-day name is Pstrąże, as well as the Germanised variant Pstransse.
 Between 1933 and 1945, during the reign of Adolf Hitler in Nazi Germany, it held the name Strans.
 Throughout the period when the Soviet Army was stationed there, the village was named Strachów in Polish and Страхув (Strakhuv) in Russian.

 History

 Origins

 The first mention of Pstrąże comes from the year 1305, when it belonged to the estate of the Kliczkowskis and its name was recorded as Pstransse.
 It is estimated that at the turn of the 15th and 16th centuries, a small defensive castle stood here.
 In 1865, many of the village's structures were destroyed by a fire.
 Until the end of the 19th century, inhabitants of Pstrąże made a living by grazing cattle and sheep as well as smelting iron.